Mwaniki-maina/Portfolio/readme.md

 - **Tools**: Zap, parrot OS and Nmap
 - **Highlights**: Testing the vulnerabilities of the site.
 - [view more here](Vapt/Vapt.md)

+### 7.Infrastructure Review
+- **Description**: Visited organizations with an aim of checking the following within,
+            i.
+The network set-up, configurations, the network bandwidth, netork utilization, security method being used and the method used for security impplementation ii.
+The servers i.e the number of servers and their uses and where they are located either on-premise or cloud iii Back-up systems they have for data storage iv Application they have in their system. v Email system i.e the email sysytem that is used in the organization, the number of email addresses vi Access control system in place
+            Vii Security in place i.e if there is an endpont system, the updates frequency, wheather MDM is implementede and others viii The inventory of all the assetswithin the organization
+- **Tools**: Notebook, an excell sheet and a check list
+- **Highlights**: Identifying the vurnerabities within the organization.

 ---

 ## 🧰 Skills & Tools